mglt/lecture-ipsec/prez/ipsec-slides.md

 # IPsec Overview - Position to TLS

 IPsec and TLS share a similar construction:
-* Key Excgnage protocol to configure / manage the data plan
+* Key Exchange protocol to configure / manage the data plan
 * Exchange traffic through the data plan

 While they have different usage both protocols can likely be interchanged: